alyxshang/alyxs-tur/README.markdown

 This user repository contains the following packages:

-- [`sharkey`](https://github.com/alyxshang/sharkey.rs): A tiny library and CLI tool to perform actions on Sharkey using Rust.
 - [`mandy`](https://github.com/alyxshang/mandy): A light and fast static-site generator.
 - [`luhny`](https://github.com/alyxshang/luhny.rs): A library and tool to validate unique device identifiers.